bitcoin-tools/nodebuilder/README.md

 - [install-full-node.sh](https://bitnodes.io/install-full-node.sh) by [Addy Yeow](https://github.com/ayeowch/)
 - [Parmanode](https://github.com/armantheparman/parmanode) by [ArmanTheParman](https://github.com/armantheparman)
 - And from countless online guides, such as [this one](https://bitcoin.org/en/full-node)

+## Contributing

+Please open an issue for any bug reports or feature requests.
+If you plan to submit a pull request, please first review our [test procedures](test/README.md).

 ## License